Your website shouldn’t be just a digital version of a brochure advertising your business.

 9. How many ecommerce businesses offer store chat for customers?

 Currently, Shopify is one of the most popular, and probably the best, ecommerce platforms out there.
-There are over 3,800,000 Shopify stores.
-But a quick visit to the Shopify App Store reveals that the number of Shopify live chat plugin reviews is not too impressive.
+There are over 4,400,000 Shopify stores.
+But a quick visit to the Shopify App Store reveals that the number of Shopify live chat plugin reviews is not too impressive compared to the number of stores.
 This means that, for now, there aren’t too many stores that implemented a live chat app.

 10. What is the live chat software market size?